iterative/dvc.org/content/docs/user-guide/managing-external-data.md

 running [Dask](https://dask.org/) via SSH, or having a script that streams data from S3 to process it.
 External outputs and
-[external dependencies](/doc/user-guide/external-dependencies) provide a way for DVC to control data outside of the <abbr>project</abbr> directory.
+[external dependencies](/doc/user-guide/external-dependencies) provide a way for DVC to track data outside of the <abbr>project</abbr>.

 ## Description

-DVC can track files on an external storage with `dvc add` or specify external files as <abbr>outputs</abbr> for [DVC-files](/doc/user-guide/dvc-files-and-directories) created by `dvc run` (stage files).
-External outputs are considered part of the DVC project.
-DVC will track changes in them and reflect this in the output of `dvc status`.
+DVC can track files on an external location with `dvc add` or specify external files or directories as <abbr>outputs</abbr> for `dvc.yaml` files.
+External outputs are considered part of the (extended) DVC project: DVC will track changes in them, and reflect this in `dvc status` for example.

 Currently, the following types (protocols) of external outputs (and
 <abbr>cache</abbr>) are supported:

-- Local files and directories outside of your <abbr>workspace</abbr>
+- Local files and directories outside the <abbr>workspace</abbr>
 - SSH
 - Amazon S3
 - Google Cloud Storage